felixroos/schattenspiel/README.md

 - When you make a change, you can update the shader by pressing `ctrl+Enter`.
 - The URL will reflect your latest code change, so you can share the URL / refresh the page

+To learn more about shader coding, I recommend [this video](https://www.youtube.com/watch?v=f4s1h2YETNY).

 Many shadertoy examples work here, just note that only a subset of uniforms is defined:

 ### Uniforms